- Where Should I Let My Customers Use the Open Pricing Functionality?

 - Enable alerts for a price that is not within the min-max range you’ve set;

-- Enable or disable ‘Name Your Price’ functionality for quantity input (1+ items;
+- Enable or disable the ‘Name Your Price’ functionality for quantity input (1+ items;

 - Display or hide the product price info in archives;

-- Show or hide “Open Pricing” status in Admin product list;
+- Show or hide the “Open Pricing” status in the Admin product list;

 - Allow open-pricing for default currency only or all currencies in the shop;